pigatron-industries/xen_octasource/README.md

 A range of frequency outputs that are uncorrelated to each other.
 In this case multiplied by an irrational number, Pi.
 * Trigger: This mode starts off each wave at a completely random phase.
 When a trigger is received the phases are re-randomised, so can be used to create almost completely random voltages.

+Submodes:
+1. Multiply by square root of 2
+2. Multiply by golden ratio
+3. Multiply by Euler's number
+4. Multiply by pi

 ---